janelia-flyem/NeuroProof/README.md

 can still be used but the environment variables must be set to point to the dependencies and libraries stored in PREFIX/CHOOSE_ENV_NAME.
-NeuroProof includes a simple wrapper script 'compile_against_conda.sh' that simply call cmake with the correct environment variables.
+NeuroProof includes a simple wrapper script 'compile_against_conda.sh' that simply calls cmake with the correct environment variables.
 To build NeuroProof:

     % mkdir build; cd build
     % export CONDA_ENV_PATH=PREFIX/CHOOSE_ENV_NAME